thegetty/quire-docs/content/guide/github.md

 It will take a few minutes to propagate through GitHub’s system, but your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.

 Note that if you have a GitHub account that allows for private repositories, you can have a private repo and still run the deploy script.
-The code will note show up on the public GitHub site, but the preview will still be accessible at its URL.
+The code will not show up on the public GitHub site, but the preview will still be accessible at its URL.
 This is a good way of sharing a site preview to other collaborators during the development process, before your site is published.